 Our Advanced Handler Protection Exercises™ are the solution to responding to a threat when only you only have 5/8 of a second.
 In many cases, a threat is able to be upon you virtually instantaneously.
 The Aggressive Secure™ exercise, one of the Advanced Handler Protection exercises, gives you time to create distance immediately between yourself and the threat.
 The Aggressive Secure (backing up with the dog off-leash, by your side, showing aggression and physically positioning himself or herself between you and the threat) provides you with a viable means of defense while retaining the necessary control of your dog, who responds only on command.

 In summary, over time the European understanding of training in sport, K9 law enforcement and industrial canine security was developed and expanded upon, new exercises were created, resulting in a training program uniquely our own.

 Our training programs continue to evolve in both our approaches to training as well as the exercises we have added.
-Over the years, we created completely new programs such as our Elite Family Guardian by CPI™ developed in spring 2004 as well as the Elite Personal and Estate Security Dog by CPI™ in March 2005.
-Our newest exercise, the Rest Assured by CPI™ was developed in May 2007.
+Over the years, we created completely new programs such as our Elite Family Guardian by CPI™ as well as the Elite Personal and Estate Security Dog by CPI™.

 Most importantly, our 5 training programs are designed to serve the specific needs of our clients.
 We ask that our clients fill out a comprehensive questionnaire online in order for us to understand their needs, expectations as well as personal preferences.
 With that knowledge we are then capable of selecting precisely the right dog combined with the appropriate training program.
 The training is then customized as needed, and in most cases personally delivered by our delivery training staff.